otrv4/otrv4/otrv4.md

 supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.

-The user profile is used for authentication in both DAKEs (interactive and non-interactive).
-Also, it should be published in a public place for deniability properties.
+There are two instances of the user profile that should be generated.
+One is used for authentication in both DAKEs (interactive and non-interactive).
+The other should be published in a public place to achieve deniability properties.
 This procedure allows two parties to send and verify each other's signed User Profile during the DAKE without damaging participation deniability for the conversation, since the signed profile is public information.

 Each implementation should decide how to publish the profile.
 For example, one client may publish profiles to a server pool (similar to a keyserver pool,